-For transactions of more than 50 euros per week, we ask for a one-time verification of your bank account number.
-By transferring 1 eurocent to us, and using a specific description in the payment comment, you prove to us that you are authorized to make iDEAL transactions as well as regular internet transactions with this particular bank account.
+In order to make Bitcoin purchases we ask for a one-time verification of your bank account number.
+By transferring 1 eurocent to us, and using a specific description in the payment comment, you prove to us that you are authorized to make iDEAL transactions as well as regular SEPA transfers with this particular bank account.

 A cooling-down period is applied for larger bitcoin transactions.
 This means we retain the bitcoins shortly and send them with a slight delay.
 The duration of the delay depends on the size of the transaction.
 Using a cooling-down period allows the bank or the payment provider to detect and report possible fraud.